crew

 Asynchronous management of workers

-Some launchers support local processes to launch and terminate
+Some controllers support local processes to launch and terminate

 workers asynchronously.
-For example, a cloud-based launcher may need to
+For example, a cloud-based controller may need

 and these time-consuming requests should happen in the background.